jschhie/Interactive-Image-Classifier/README.md

-# Interactive Image Classifier for "Friends" (The One with Similarity Scores)
+# Interactive Image Classifier for "Friends"
+> (Season 10, Episode 19: "The One with Similarity Scores")

 > Created in Spring 2019 using MATLAB.